-Figure 11.97 Release Allocation Editor - Release Allocation Type for Dam is Evenly Balanced between Three Outlets
+Figure 11.114 Release Allocation Editor - Release Allocation Type for Dam is Evenly Balanced between Three Outlets

-Sequential: The available outlets can be given an order of priority, indicating which outlet gets the release until it reaches release capacity, then the next outlet gets the remainder of the release until it reaches capacity, and so on (e.g., Power Plant, then Main Gates, then ...).
+• Sequential: The available outlets can be given an order of priority, indicating which outlet gets the release until it reaches release capacity, then the next outlet gets the remainder of the release until it reaches capacity, and so on (e.g., Power Plant, then Main Gates, then ...).
 To do this, highlight the appropriate component (e.g., the "Dam") in the left panel of the editor.
 In the right panel of the editor, select Sequential from the Allocation Type list, then change the order of the outlets (select the outlet and use the arrows located on the right side of the editor to move the outlet up or down in the list).
 The outlet at the top of the list will be the first to release (up to its capacity), then the next outlet in the list will release (if needed, up to its capacity), and so forth.
-Figure 11.98 shows a Sequential release allocation for the three outlets of the Dam.
+Figure 11.115 shows a Sequential release allocation for the two outlets of the Dam.

-Figure 11.98 Release Allocation Editor, Release Allocation Type for Dam is Sequential for Three Outlets
+Figure 11.115 Release Allocation Editor - Release Allocation Type for Dam is Sequential for Three Outlets capacities.

-Stepped: The combination of Balanced and Sequential allocation types is available by selecting a Stepped Allocation Type.
-Stepped allocation allows for distribution of a reservoir release among multiple outlets with the portion of the release allocated to each outlet varying over a specified range of outlet capacities.
 For example; four spillway gates must be operated to release only through the two center gates at lower flows (relative to outlet capacities) and transition to release from all four gates at higher flows.
 This operation is to prevent damage to downstream energy dissipaters and channel.
-Figure 11.99 illustrates this example as follows: The portion of release for the two center gates (2 & 3), expressed as a percent of their combined outlet capacity is shown in column one.
+Figure 11.116 illustrates this example as follows: The portion of release for the two center gates (2 & 3), expressed as a percent of their combined outlet capacity is shown in column one.
 Likewise the proportion of release from the two outside gates (1 & 4) is shown in column two.
 Reading the two-column table from the bottom row up -- no release was required from the spillway, both sets of gates are allocated to release zero percent of their outlet capacity (zero flow).
 When a release equivalent to 20 percent of combined capacity of outlets 2 & 3 is required in the spillway, the second row from the bottom allocates all the release to gates 2 & 3 with zero flow allocated to the outside gates 1 & 4.
 A release from the spillway equivalent to 40 percent of gates 2 & 3's combined capacity plus 10 percent of gates 1 & 4's combined capacity is in the third row up from the bottom allocated as indicated in terms of capacity.
 In this example, the proportion of release through the outside gates increases up the table until the full capacity of the spillway is required resulting in full (100 percent) capacity releases through all gates.